Our 11 best things to do in the South Downs National Park

 Admire the art at Petworth House

-Even if you are not an art enthusiast, you can enjoy a visit to Petworth House, one of the finest historic houses in the South Downs.
-This impressive 17th Century stately home in West Sussex houses one of the most exquisite art collections in England.
-However, it also has very pretty “pleasure grounds” designed by Capability Brown.
+Even if you’re not an art lover, a visit to Petworth House is one of the top things to do in the South Downs National Park.
+This grand 17th-century stately home in West Sussex is not only architecturally impressive, but it also houses one of the most important art collections in England, with works by masters such as Turner, Van Dyck, and Gainsborough.

 Escape to the Queen Elizabeth Country Park

-If you’re looking for somewhere to explore outdoors with the kids the Queen Elizabeth Park is an ideal choice.
-The park is near Petersfield in Hampshire and lies on the South Downs Way.
-With over 2000 acres of woodland and downland, you’ll find a choice of good walks and cycle routes for all abilities.
+If you’re looking for a great place to get outdoors with the kids, Queen Elizabeth Country Park near Petersfield in Hampshire is a top choice.
+Located right on the South Downs Way, this expansive park offers over 2,000 acres of woodland and rolling downland, making it perfect for families, walkers, and cyclists of all abilities.

 Go stargazing at night